 The Hermann Park Conservancy Kite Festival began as part of the centennial celebrations in 2014 and was so popular that it has become an annual family event.
 The festival brings thousands of kite flyers to Hermann Park to enjoy a day of friendly kite-flying, arts and crafts, live music, DJs, student performances, food vendors, additional kids’ activities, and more.

-The Conservancy’s annual Run in the Park offers a 5K run/walk and a 1K kids’ fun run.
+The Conservancy’s annual Run in the Park offers a 10K run, 5K run/walk and a 1K kids’ fun run.
 Runners and joggers wind through a scenic course below the Park’s historic live oaks.
 The run begins and ends at Molly Ann Smith Plaza near the Jones Reflection Pool where family and friends cheer on participants.
 A post-race party features music, food, drinks, and activities.

 The annual Park to Port Bike Ride gives cyclists a unique perspective of Houston from the trail along Brays Bayou.
 The 20-mile round-trip takes riders from Hermann Park’s Bayou Parkland east along the Bayou Greenway trail to the Port of Houston.
 Port Houston sponsors a turn-around party at Mason Park with snacks, drinks and music.
 Participants then ride back along the trail to Hermann Park for a celebratory post-ride party under the Bill Coats Bridge with food and music.